laimeepisao2A/oauth/README.md

 4. OAuth Test
 * Test our web app @ loalhost:3000
 * Login using Google
-* Then you need to see a json value printed to your web page
+* Then you need to see a json value printed on your web page

-5. Redirecting Users